as1ndu/as1ndu.github.io/content/posts/10-switching-to-firefox.md

 The feature is `about:config`.
 In chrome the equivalent feature is called `chrome://flags`.

-What funny is that it actually existed before and was simply turned off for about 4 years at the time of this writing.
+What funny, is that it actually existed before and was simply turned off for about 4 years at the time of this writing.

 It even still exists in Firefox Mobile Nightly (a buggy version of Firefox for testers).